-21. Outside Employment
+19. Outside Employment

 Outside employment is regarded as employment for compensation that is not within the duties and responsibilities of the professional educator's regular position with the District.
 Professional educators shall not be prohibited from holding employment outside the District as long as such employment does not interfere with assigned school duties as determined by the District.
-The Board expects professional educator will not perform any duties related to an outside job during the additional time that the responsibilities of the District's position requires; nor will a professional educator use any District facilities, equipment, or materials in performing outside work.
+The Board expects professional educators to devote maximum effort to the position in which employed.
+A professional educator will not perform any duties related to an outside job during the additional time that the responsibilities of the District's position requires; nor will a professional educator use any District facilities, equipment, or materials in performing outside work.
 When the periods of work are such that certain evenings, days, or vacation periods are duty free, the professional educator may use such off-duty time for the purposes of non-school employment.
 For more information see Policy 3230 and 3231.

-22. Physical Examination
+20. Physical Examination